LLMalMorph: On The Feasibility of Generating Variant Malware using Large-Language-Models

 For Malconv and ResNet50, none of the original 10 samples were detected as malicious, while Malgraph flagged only Fungus, Dexter, Conti, and Babuk.
 So we present the results of these four samples with Malgraph.
-Details about the threshold can be found in Appendix~\ref{subsec_appendix:ml_model_threshold_details}.
-The $\mathrm{ASR}$ is given in Table~\ref{tab:strategy_asr_rates}:
+See Appendix~\ref{subsec_appendix:ml_model_threshold_details} for Model and threshold details.
+The $\mathrm{ASR}$ is given in Table~\ref{tab:strategy_asr_rates}.